Headband: Materials and uses

 There are many materials used for headbands such as wood, leather, plastic, metal, fabric, hemp, teeth, human and animal hair, bone, and novelty materials.
 The leather headbands are usually glued onto a harder plastic headband, or they are hand-stitched.
 Plastic headbands, which are most common, can be wavy, straight or angled and come in many colors.
 Metal can be used to form and support leather headbands.
 Metal-only headbands may be plain or decorated, sometimes with precious jewels.
 Fabric headbands are comfortable because they do not dig into the head.
 They usually have an elastic band, so that the headband forms to the head.
 Toothed headbands have comb-like teeth that are connected to the top part of the headband.
 Their teeth ensure that the hair stays in place.

 Novelty headbands can be used for holidays and may have decorations attached such as bunny ears, reindeer ears, Santa Claus hats and others.
-Headbands are often part of a larger fashion statement — they can be color-coded and matched accordingly to one's outfit.
+Headbands are often part of a larger fashion statement—they can be color-coded and matched accordingly to one's outfit.

 Utilitarian uses

 Headbands, or sweatbands, are worn around the forehead during physical activity to absorb sweat and keep it from reaching the eyes.
 Sweatbands are often made of a continuous loop of terrycloth, as it is a particularly absorbent fabric.
 Folded bandanas, usually knotted behind the head, also serve this purpose.
 Headbands are usually used for sports but have not been popular since the late 1970s or early 1980s.
 LeBron James is one of the most notable players who wears a headband during basketball games.
 They also come in the form of wristbands.

 Headbands are also used for protection from cold and windy weather.
 These headbands are sometimes called earbands, which are made from a broad strip of heavy fabric, and have a contoured shape designed to fit over the ears, forehead, and neckline.
 Compared to winter hats, headbands have the advantages of providing warmth to exposed skin with minimal interference with the wearer's hairdo, allowing heat buildup formed by heavy exercise to vent through the top of the head, and requiring less storage space when not being worn.
 This type of headband is often used by skiers, snowboarders, runners, and workers who spend time in the cold weather.

 Headbands are also available to prevent water from entering a person's ears while swimming.
 These headbands are thin, made of neoprene, and fit the head very tightly.
 These headbands are useful for swimmers who need to protect themselves from swimmer's ear but find traditional earplugs or ear putty uncomfortable.

-Padded headbands are also available as protective equipment.
-They are used widely in association football, and are mandatory for girls' lacrosse in Florida.
+Padded headbands are also available as protective equipment, though the actual level of 'protection' that a fabric and foam headband can provide against head injury is small to de minimis.
+They are used widely in association football.
+Foam 'halos' were mandatory for girls' lacrosse in Florida for a short time in 2015-17, before the mandate was updated to require a proper helmet in 2018.